sevenecks/lambda-moo-programming/code/LocalEditing.md

 ## Contributing

-The code scanner covers some of our best practices for MOO coding on [Sindome](https://www.sindome.org/).
-If you have your own that you think would be useful to the community please feel free to put in a pull request!
+This local-editing package reflects practices used on [Sindome](https://www.sindome.org/).
+Pull requests that improve its portability or support for compatible clients are welcome.

 ## Requirements
-This code was tested on stock LambdaMOO 1.8.1 running the lastest LambdaCore.db.
-If your DB is based off of that it should work with no changes needed.
+This code was tested on stock LambdaMOO 1.8.1 running the latest LambdaCore database.
+If your database is based on that release, it should work with few or no changes.

-This code will allow you to support Local Editing via the Dome-Client webclient, and also probably VMOO and other clients that support local editing (though it may take some massaging).
+This code adds local-editing support for [Dome Client](https://github.com/SindomeCorp/dome-client), VMOO, and other compatible clients, although some adaptation may be required.

 ## Installation